lukefleed/compressed-intvec/README.md

 ![license](https://img.shields.io/crates/l/compressed-intvec)
 [![Line count](https://tokei.rs/b1/github/lukefleed/compressed-intvec?type=Rust,Python)](https://github.com/lukefleed/compressed-intvec)

-A Rust library providing space-efficient, in-memory representations for integer vectors.
-It offers two complementary data structures: [`FixedVec`], which uses fixed-width encoding for O(1) mutable and atomic access, and [`IntVec`], which uses variable-length instantaneous codes for high-ratio compression.
+A Rust library that provides space-efficient, in-memory representations for integer vectors.
+It offers two complementary data structures: [`FixedVec`], which uses fixed-width encoding for O(1) mutable and atomic access, and [`IntVec`], which uses variable-length instantaneous codes for high-ratio compression and amortized O(1) random access.

-The library is designed to reduce the memory footprint of standard [`std::vec::Vec`] collections of integers while retaining performant access patterns suitable for data-intensive applications.
+The library is designed to reduce the memory footprint of standard [`std::vec::Vec`] collections of integers while retaining performant access patterns.

-## Core Structures: `FixedVec` vs. `IntVec`
+## Core Structures: `FixedVec` and `IntVec`

 The library provides two distinct vector types, each based on a different encoding principle.
 Choosing the right one depends on your specific use case, performance requirements, and data characteristics.